magnifiques/magnifiques/README.md

-### ⚪ List of my projects that has been created and deployed by me:
+### ⚪ List of my projects that have been created and deployed by me:

 ## - 🎬 Let's Mint It